 Corrections?
 If not I will probably eventually put this on some wiki or a text document within openQA

-#7 Updated by okurz about 4 years ago
+#7 Updated by okurz over 5 years ago

 - Status changed from New to Feedback